RootlessAgrarian/USBcycle-EuroBikeSimulator/README.md

 # EuroBikeSimulator
 Arduino code and other bits and pieces required to ride a bike through ETS2

-NOTE (Sep 20 2017):  this project is NOT ready for public download, I have just established this github repo as a secure remote backup for my WIP.
+NOTE (Sep 20 2017):  this project is NOT QUITE ready for public download, I have just established this github repo as a secure remote backup for my WIP.
 When it is release-ready this README will be updated, and there will be a YouTube video.
 The project is complete (this version) and working, just not adequately packaged and documented yet.